Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Intensity Fluctuations

-When distribution shaping is applied with finite block lengths, the i.i.d. assumption in \eqref{eq:SquaringSpectra} holds only approximately.
-Shaping introduces structured energy fluctuations and correlations within blocks.
-The modified PSD for shaped data symbols with block length $n_s$ is:
+The energy signal power spectral density (PSD) given in (\ref{eq:SquaringSpectra}) is valid under the assumption of i.i.d. zero-mean non-shaped data symbols.
+However, when distribution shaping is applied—particularly with finite block length constraints—the symbol energy exhibits structured fluctuations that alter its spectral characteristics.
+In such cases, the energy-signal PSD must be revised to account for correlations and energy variability introduced by the shaping process.

+The modified energy-signal PSD for shaped data symbols with finite-length blocks and zero mean is given by:

-The third term represents the correction due to shaping, where $\mu_{\sigma_{\mathrm{blk}}^{2}}$ is the average intra-block energy variance and $\sigma_{\mu_{\mathrm{blk}}}^{2}$ is the variance of the inter-block mean energies.
-These statistics are derived as follows:
+Here, $n_s$ is the number of symbols per block, and $K$ is the total number of blocks.
+The third term accounts for the energy variance structure imposed by shaping across and within blocks.
+Specifically, $\mu_{\sigma_{\mathrm{blk}}^{2}}$ denotes the average of the intra-block symbol energy variances, and $\sigma_{\mu_{\mathrm{blk}}}^{2}$ denotes the variance of the inter-block mean energies.
+These are defined as: